How Many “Lemons” Do You Have In Your Portfolio ?

 Causes and Consequences of the Lemons Problem

-I am sure we might have few “lemons” in our portfolio no matter how hard we do our due diligence, looking through all the detail of quarterly or annual reports, slice and dice all the reports/figures from financial reports or even attending the A.G.M , asking tough questions to B.O.D ,we will still have information “disadvantage “ from company’s owner or B.O.D.
+I am sure we might have few “lemons” in our portfolio no matter how hard we do our due diligence, looking through all the detail of quarterly or annual reports, slice and dice all the reports/figures from financial reports or even attending the A.G.M, asking tough questions to B.O.D, we will still have information “disadvantage “ from the company’s owner or B.O.D.

-Besides, in some privatization deal , company or owner may also have information advantage on company’s valuation or future grow prospect.
-This could be seen in some of the recent deal / propose of privatization where retail investors are lamenting the “low “ exit offer from owners.
+Besides, in some privatization deal, company or owner may also have information advantage on the company’s valuation or future growth prospect.
+This could be seen in some of the recent deal/propose of privatization where retail investors are lamenting the “low “ exit offer from owners.

 From starving pigs to disappearing chairmen: Chinese companies offer some bizarre excuses for plunging profits, missed deadlines amid worst earnings season on record

-There are countless of case where auditors had failed us internationally or locally.
-Obviously, who is paying auditors to do the job and if companies is having intentions to “hide” certain information , is also difficult for auditors to dig and verify, to be fair.
+There are countless of cases where auditors had failed us internationally or locally.
+Obviously, who is paying auditors to do the job and if companies are having intentions to “hide” certain information is also difficult for auditors to dig and verify, to be fair.

 What the dickens is up with audit firms? <businesstimes.com>

-I have to admit that I don’t have a good “ exit strategy “ after buying particular stocks , it might also due to behavioural bias ( Loss Aversion ) or hoping that business of these companies may recover eventually.
-Ultimately some will and some will not , I may need to cut loss at some point.
+I have to admit that I don’t have a good “ exit strategy “ after buying particular stocks, it might also due to behavioural bias ( Loss Aversion ) or hoping that the business of these companies may recover eventually.
+Ultimately some will and some will not, I may need to cut loss at some point.

 But I think it's still OK as long as you have more “Peach “ than “Lemon” in your portfolio in the long run. :D